NixOS/nix/doc/manual/src/contributing/hacking.md

 ...
 ```

-The test script will be traced with `set -x` and the output displayed as it happens, regardless of whether the test succeeds or fails.
+The test script will then be traced with `set -x` and the output displayed as it happens, regardless of whether the test succeeds or fails.

 #### Debugging failing functional tests